jlondono223/jlondono223/README.md

 # Welcome to My GitHub Profile!

 Oye! 👋 I'm Jason Londono, and I'm currently pursuing a Bachelor of Science in Computer Science at the University of New Hampshire.
-I'm passionate about all things related to software development, with a particular focus on C++ and Go.
+I'm passionate about all things related to software development, with a particular focus on C and Go.

 ## About Me